The Summer with Carmen: Production

 Mavroidís co-wrote the film with his best friend Xenofondas Chalatsis.
 He described it as "a comedy about the futility of knowing thyself", and mentioned Charlie Kaufman as an inspiration for the film's structure.
 The film was shot in Athens and the nudist beach of Limanákia in Vouliagmeni.

 Release

 The Summer with Carmen premiered in the Giornate degli Autori section of the 80th Venice International Film Festival on 7 September 2023.
+The film had its North American premiere at the AFI Fest on 29 October 2023.
 It was later screened at the Thessaloniki International Film Festival, where it won the Mermaid Award, the Youth Jury Best Film Award and the Fischer Audience Award for a Greek film.
 The film was released theatrically in Greece on 13 June 2024 by Cinobo.

-Official release in the UK theatrically by Peccadillo Pictures was set on 28 February 2025 and showing in cinemas across London.
+In the United Kingdom, it was released theatrically on 28 February 2025 by Peccadillo Pictures.